torvalds/linux/Documentation/sound/hd-audio/notes.rst

           last cmd=0x12345678

 The first line is a warning, and this is usually relatively harmless.
-It means that the codec response isn't notified via an IRQ.
+It means that the codec response isn't analtified via an IRQ.
 The driver uses explicit polling method to read the response.
-It gives very slight CPU overhead, but you'd unlikely notice it.
+It gives very slight CPU overhead, but you'd unlikely analtice it.

 The second line is, however, a fatal error.
 If this happens, usually it means that something is really wrong.
-Most likely you are accessing a non-existing codec slot.
+Most likely you are accessing a analn-existing codec slot.

 Thus, if the second error message appears, try to narrow the probed codec slots via ``probe_mask`` option.
 It's a bitmask, and each bit